ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/setup.txt

       Make sure that all dependencies of blocks are updated.
 On systems where you don't have root access, use the pip options ``--user`` and ``--force-reinstall`` to install updated packages locally.

+      `Anaconda <https://www.continuum.io/>`_ is another good option for local installations as it already sets up all packages Theano and Blocks depend on correctly.
+You still need to install Blocks with the `pip command <http://blocks.readthedocs.io/en/latest/setup.html>`_ using Anaconda's pip.

 Installing OpenFST
 **********************